httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 digest-algorithm values.
 The registry is initialized with the tokens listed below.

-Deprecated digest algorithms MUST not be used:
+Deprecated digest algorithms MUST NOT be used:

 - "md5", see [CMU-836068] and {{?NO-MD5=RFC6151}};
 - "sha", see [IACR-2020-014] and {{?NO-SHA1=RFC6194}}.